hfwbakker/etch_a_sketch/README.md

 https://www.theodinproject.com/lessons/etch-a-sketch-project

 CURRENT:
 Fixed grid where user can select different grid sizes with button.
+Deleted alot of unnecessary css.

 1) on hover over change to a random color
 2) on every pass over + 10% black so that at 10 pass overs its completely (100%) black